 Government Statements and Actions

-Openly gay State Senator Scott Wiener has introduced a host of LGBT+-affirmative bills the past couple sessions, including one that would mandate housing incarcerated transgender inmates according to their gender identity.
+Openly gay State Senator Scott Wiener has introduced a host of LGBTQ+-affirmative bills the past couple sessions, including one that would mandate housing incarcerated transgender inmates according to their gender identity.

 In 2014 California became the first state in the U.S. to officially ban the use of gay panic and transgender panic defenses in murder trials.